How to Uninstall/Clean MySQL from Windows completely?

 If you follow these easy steps and have a bit of patience then you should have the program up and running in no time.

 1) Starting off with a fresh clean install of your Windows operating system is usually a good bet.
+But its not necessary to re-install if you don’t need to.

 Don’t forget to backup files/databases/program settings IF you decide to reformat Windows.